GeoscienceAustralia/dea-knowledge-hub/docs/validation/yearly-report/2021/index.md

 * During this year, a total of 4 measurements were taken across 4 field sites, to capture 7 overpasses.
 * Validation of Landsat 8 improved in accuracy, taking into account the data from this year.
 * No new data were captured during Sentinel-2A or Sentinel-2B overpasses.
-* First Landsat 9 validation data were captured during the L8/9 underfly event, which comprised 3 or the 4 measurements taken.
+* The first Landsat 9 validation data were captured during the L8/9 underfly event, which comprised 3 or the 4 measurements taken.
 * On an averaged band-by-band basis, Landsat 8 is validated to 3.5%, Landsat 9 is validated to 222%, Sentinel-2A is validated to 3.0% and Sentinel-2B is validated to 5.2%.

 ## Introduction